1.2. A Three-Tier LVS Configuration

-Figure 1.2, “A Three-Tier Load Balancer Add-On Configuration” shows a typical three-tier Load Balancer Add-On topology.
+Figure 1.2, “A Three-Tier LVS Configuration” shows a typical three-tier LVS topology.
 In this example, the active LVS router routes the requests from the Internet to the pool of real servers.
 Each of the real servers then accesses a shared data source over the network.

-This configuration is ideal for busy FTP servers, where accessible data is stored on a central, highly available server and accessed by each real server by means of an exported NFS directory or Samba share.
+This configuration is ideal for busy FTP servers, where accessible data is stored on a central, highly available server and accessed by each real server via an exported NFS directory or Samba share.
 This topology is also recommended for websites that access a central, highly available database for transactions.
-Additionally, using an active-active configuration with the Load Balancer Add-on, administrators can configure one high-availability cluster to serve both of these roles simultaneously.
+Additionally, using an active-active configuration with Red Hat Cluster Manager, administrators can configure one high-availability cluster to serve both of these roles simultaneously.

-The third tier in the above example does not have to use the Load Balancer Add-on, but failing to use a highly available solution would introduce a critical single point of failure.
+The third tier in the above example does not have to use Red Hat Cluster Manager, but failing to use a highly available solution would introduce a critical single point of failure.